kylekce/Comic-Lens/README.md

 * Googletrans ([Installation guide](https://github.com/ssut/py-googletrans))
 * OpenCV ([Installation guide](https://pypi.org/project/opencv-python/))
 * Pytesseract and its dependencies. ([Installation guide](https://github.com/madmaze/pytesseract))
+  * Notes:
+    * During installation, make sure to install the language packs as well.
+    * Make sure to install the Tesseract OCR engine on "C:\Program Files\Tesseract-OCR" or change the path in the `ocr.py` file.
 * Make sure all the listed dependencies on the `requirements.txt` file are installed.

 ### Running the application